-- context, the orientation of buildings can be important in order to make best use of available sunlight. - 6.3 With Britain no longer part of the European Union, the EU's Energy Performance of Buildings Directive which required all new buildings to be nearly zero-energy by the end of 2020 will not apply.
-The UK's equivalent the Code for Sustainable Homes was withdrawn by the Government in 2015 and this has been replaced by new national technical standards, which include optional Building Regulations standards regarding water and access as well as a new national space standard (this is in addition to the existing mandatory Building Regulations). - The Neighbourhood Plan aims to improve and promote sustainability in respect of minimising the emissions from built development in the parish by, for instance: - integrating renewable energy systems into new development and retrofitting existing buildings; - reducing water consumption through the use of grey water systems; and - developing community energy schemes. - 6.5 The Neighbourhood Plan seeks to encourage energy efficient and sustainable well-designed development.
+- 6.1 In June 2019, the UK Government made a commitment for the country to be net zero carbon by 2050.
+To achieve this will be a substantial feat that will require everyone to be engaged, from households and communities to businesses and local and national government. - In terms of the UK's change to housing stock, this means that new homes will have to be designed to minimise energy use by adopting a fabric first approach and following the Energy Hierarchy to develop net zero carbon design.
+This will include minimising heating and heat loss through effective insulation, installing or connecting to renewable energy systems and reducing.
+In this context, the orientation of buildings can be important in order to make best use of available sunlight. - 6.3 With the UK no longer part of the European Union, the EU's Energy Performance of Buildings Directive which required all new buildings to be nearly zero-energy by the end of 2020 will not apply. - The Neighbourhood Plan aims to improve and promote sustainability in respect of minimising the emissions from built development in the parish by, for instance: - integrating renewable energy systems into new development and retrofitting existing buildings; - reducing water consumption through the use of grey water systems; and - developing community energy schemes. - 6.5 The Neighbourhood Plan seeks to encourage energy efficient and sustainable well-designed development.